Price Markup Calculator

 It is critical to remember that markup and margin are fundamentally distinct financial metrics.
 A 50% wholesale markup means you added 50% directly onto the sourcing cost, but your resulting margin on that sale is only 33%.
 Your results display both indicators to protect your billing workflows.

-Q: What is the core structural difference between markup and margin?
+Q: What is the core difference between markup and margin?

-Q: What is a standard benchmark markup percentage across global industries in 2026?
+Q: What is standard benchmark markup across industries in 2026?

-Q: How do I reverse-engineer a product price to guarantee a specific margin?
+Q: How do I reverse-engineer price to guarantee a margin?

-Q: Why is pricing according to margin targets safer than using arbitrary markups?
+Q: Why is margin-based pricing safer than arbitrary markups?